Natalism: Politics

 Beginning around the early 2020s, the threat of "global demographic collapse" began to become a cause célèbre among wealthy tech and venture-capitalist circles as well as the political right.
-In Europe, Hungarian prime minister Viktor Orbán has made natalism a key plank of his political platform.
+In Europe, former Hungarian prime minister Viktor Orbán made natalism a key plank of his political platform.
 In the United States, key figures include Kevin Dolan, organizer of the Natal Conference, Simone and Malcolm Collins, founders of Pronatalist.org, and Elon Musk, who has repeatedly used his public platform to discuss global birth rates.

 The right-wing proponents of pronatalism argue that falling birthrates could lead to economic stagnation, diminished innovation, and an unsustainable burden on social systems due to an aging population.
 The movement suggests that without a significant increase in birth rates, the sustainability of civilizations could be in danger; Elon Musk has called it a "much bigger risk" than global warming.

 Intention to have children

+United States birth rate; the baby boom (1946–1964) is shown in red.

 An intention to have children is a substantial fertility factor in actually ending up doing so, but childless individuals who intend to have children immediately or within two or three years are generally more likely to succeed than those who intend to have children in the long term.

 There are many determinants of the intention to have children, including: